a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ##
 ### 🧪 TCP Port Scan Comparison: TCP Connect vs. TCP SYN Scan

-Now, we’ll run two types of scans from the Kali VM to the Ubuntu VM and compare how they look from both the attacker's and defender's / victim's perspectives.
+Now, we’ll run two types of scans from the Kali VM to the Ubuntu VM and compare how they look from both the attacker's and defender's / targets's perspectives.

+The goal here is to simulate reconnaissance activity (what an attacker might do to fingerprint open services on a target) and analyze the traces that these two scans leave on the target machine.

+Reconnaissance in cybersecurity would be considered one of the first phases of an attack because it relies heavily on information gathering.

+### 🔬 Setup

+- On Ubuntu (target/monitoring VM), we open a terminal and run:

+  `
+  sudo tcpdump -i eth0 -w tcp_scan.pcap
+  `

+  **What this does:**

+  - `-i eth0` → Listen on interface **eth0** (the VM’s main network interface.
+We can always check using `ip link` or `ifconfig`, to be sure which one is actively transmitting and receiving data).

+  - `-w scan_test.pcap` → Write the raw captured packets directly to a file named `tcp_scan.pcap` .

+  - No filters applied → Captures all traffic on that interface.

+- Zeek passively monitors the network interface and it's logs will be written to:

+  `
+  /opt/zeek/logs/current/conn.log
+  `
+##

+### 1️⃣ TCP Connect Scan

+- On the Kali VM, we run the following command:

+  `
+  nmap -sT 10.0.1.X
+  `

+  **What this does:**
+  - `-sT` is the option used on Nmap to perform a TCP Connect Scan on the target IP address or hostname.

+ `10.0.1.X` is the private IP address of the Ubuntu VM.

-###
+### 📋 Results and Analysis:

+**On Kali:**
+- Nmap performed a full 3-way handshake to check which ports are open.
+- Output:

+**On Ubuntu:**
+- Let's check Zeek's logs:

+ `conn.log`

+ - We'll check the `tcp_scan.pcap` file on Wireshark GUI